Question: "Is a home church a true Biblical church?"

 The answer to the interpretation issue requires another article, but the problem it creates becomes more ominous when dealing with home churches.
 The New Testament is full of warnings against heresies coming from within the church.
 Since it was written in the first century, these would actually be warnings regarding house churches.
 While this problem is certainly not limited to house churches, there is clearly no guarantee of protection from false teaching simply because the church changes its meeting format.
 Further, because home churches function as independent small groups, they need have no accountability to anyone but themselves.
 This makes it much more difficult to judge their teachings (in fact, the Jehovah's Witnesses cult began in exactly this manner).
 In contrast, larger congregations benefit from a plurality of elders, spiritually mature men (Titus 1:5-9) who are overseers of the flock, protecting them from false doctrine.

 In conclusion, there is nothing unbiblical about Christians gathering together regularly in houses, or large buildings, or any other appropriate venue.
 The Bible does not, in fact, give any guidelines as to the proper gathering size or location.
-What it does do is explain what is to take place at those meetings (Hebrews 10; Colossians 3).
+What it does do is explain what is to take place at those meetings (Acts 2:42; 1 Corinthians 16:2; 1 Timothy 4:13; 2 Timothy 4:2).
 So long as biblical teachings (orthodoxy) and practices (orthopraxy) are undertaken by those in assembly, it really does not matter what meeting format one chooses.